Ankononenko/s21_matrix/linux_monitoring_v2/README.md

 ## Part 3.
 Cleaning the file system

-Damn it!
-You ran the script on the wrong computer.
-Now you urgently need to write a script to fix it.

 **== Task ==**

 Write a bash script.
 The script is run with 1 parameter.
 The script should be able to clear the system from the folders and files created in [Part 2](#part-2-file-system-clogging) in 3 ways: